DSA Roadmap for Placements: What Matters in 2026

 return max_length

 Target: 25-30 problems.
-Master the templates and recognizing when to apply them.
+Master the templates and — more importantly — learn to recognize when to apply them.
+Pattern recognition is the real skill here.

 Stage 4: Binary Search (1-2 weeks)

-Binary search is not just "find an element in a sorted array."
-It is a problem-solving framework that applies to a surprising range of problems — searching in rotated arrays, finding peak elements, binary search on answer (minimizing maximum, kth smallest), and more.
+Binary search isn't just "find an element in a sorted array."
+It's a problem-solving framework that applies to a surprising range of problems — searching in rotated arrays, finding peak elements, binary search on answer (minimizing maximum, kth smallest), and more.
+Once you internalize this, you'll start seeing binary search opportunities everywhere.

 Key variations: